absquires30/pdsnd_github/README.md

 December 14, 2021.

 ### Project Title
-Aaron S's Post Your Work Assignment
+Final Project - Post Your Work Assignment

 ### Description
 This project is the final project in the Programming for Data Science Nanodegree who's purpose is to demonstrate our newly learned Git skills